Skip to content

 Foundation Leveling

-We can stabilize the sinking portions of your basement foundation by driving helical piers (also known as helical piles) into the load-bearing soils beneath it.
-Once these piers are load bearing, we attach them to heavy duty brackets under your foundation footer, then jack that portion of your home back to level.
+Stabilizing the sinking portions of your basement foundation can be done by driving helical piers into the load-bearing soils beneath it.
+Once these piers are at the proper depth, we attach them to brackets under your foundation footer, then jack that portion of your home back to level.
+The goal is to level the foundation and closing cracks and other cosmetic fixes is a secondary goal and not guaranteed.

 Helical Pier Installation on Basement Foundations

-- The excavated soil is filled back in to cover the brackets and piers.
+5. Excavated soil is then filled back in to cover the helical piers and brackets.

 Frequently Asked Questions